Lilian Marijnissen

-Lilian M. C. Marijnissen (born 11 July 1985) is a Dutch politician serving as Leader of the Socialist Party and ex officio its parliamentary leader in the House of Representatives since 13 December 2017.
+Lilian Marie Corneel Marijnissen (born 11 July 1985) is a Dutch politician who served as Leader of the Socialist Party and as its parliamentary leader in the House of Representatives from December 2017 to December 2023.
 She was first installed as a member of the House of Representatives on 23 March 2017 following the general election of 15 March.

+On December 9, 2023, she announced that she would step down as member of the House of Representatives as well as leader of the Socialist Party in the House of Representatives.

 Marijnissen is a daughter of Jan Marijnissen, a politician and formerly the leader of the same party.
 Her mother is Mari-Anne Marijnissen.
 Lilian Marijnissen previously served as a member of the municipal council of Oss from 2003 to 2016 like her mother before her.

+Personal life

+From 2018 to 2021, Marijnissen was in a relationship with Dutch television presenter and sports reporter Bart Nolles.
+She later entered a relationship with Joeri Jansen, and their daughter was born in September 2024.